remind101/empire/README.md

    $ boot2docker start
    $ $(boot2docker shellinit)
    ```

-   You should ensure that you've configured boot2docker to disable TLS.
-Refer to the [disabling boot2docker tls](http://empire.readthedocs.org/en/latest/troubleshooting/#x509-certificate-signed-by-unknown-authority-with-docker-compose) docs in the troubleshooting guide.

 4. Run the bootstrap script, which will create a cloudformation stack, ecs cluster and populate a .env file:

    ```console